 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Commonwealth of Virginia's score of 23 is lower than 100% of the industry.
+Commonwealth of Virginia's score of 31 is higher than 60% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-Commonwealth of Virginia is not committed to any reduction initiatives we track.
+Commonwealth of Virginia is not participating in any of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.